PrefectHQ/prefect-aws/docs/ecs_guide.md

 - Use `prefect config view` to view the `PREFECT_API_URL` for your current Prefect profile.
 Use this to replace `<prefect-api-url>`.

-- For the `PREFECT_API_KEY`, individuals on the organization tier can create a [service account](https://docs.prefect.io/latest/cloud/users/service-accounts/) for the worker.
+- For the `PREFECT_API_KEY`, individuals on the pro tier can create a [service account](https://docs.prefect.io/latest/cloud/users/service-accounts/) for the worker.
 If on a personal tier, you can pass a user’s API key.

 - Replace both instances of `<ecs-task-role-arn>` with the ARN of the IAM role you created in Step 2.
 You can grab this by running:
 ```